codepath/android_guides/Styling-UI-Screens-FAQ.md

 **How do I style the title in the ActionBar?**

 ActionBar title can be styled or centered only if you opt to customize the XML view being inflated to display in the ActionBar.
 Instead of using the default ActionBar text you can specify your own to use instead that is styled as desired.
-Check out the [Advanced ActionBar](http://guides.codepath.com/android/Extended-ActionBar-Guide#custom-actionbar-layout) cliffnotes for details.
+Check out the [[Advanced ActionBar|Extended-ActionBar-Guide#custom-actionbar-layout]] cliffnotes for details.
 This [related stackoverflow post](http://stackoverflow.com/questions/12387345/how-to-align-actionbar-title-center-in-android/12388200#12388200) also explains the steps in detail.

 **How do I change the background color of the ActionBar?**

 Customize the theme of the ActionBar in the `styles.xml` as explained in [this stackoverflow post](http://stackoverflow.com/a/9249702) to adjust the color of the ActionBar.
-Also, check out the [Advanced Actionbar](https://github.com/thecodepath/android_guides/wiki/Extended-ActionBar-Guide#custom-actionbar-styles) cliffnotes for more details.
+Also, check out the [[Advanced Actionbar|Extended-ActionBar-Guide#custom-actionbar-styles]] cliffnotes for more details.

 **How would I hide the top ActionBar?**